 You do not need to store lemon muffins in th refrigerator.
 You can store the muffins at room temperature for 3-4 days.
 Alternatively, you can store the muffins in the refrigerator for up to 10 days, or freeze them to extend their shelf life.

 To store muffins: Before storing, make sure you allow the muffins to cool completely on a wire rack.
 Transfer the muffins to an airtight container lined with a sheet of paper towel.
-Arrange the cooled muffins in a single layer and cover the top with another sheet of paper towel before sealing the container with a tight-fitting lid.
+Arrange the cooled lemon zest muffins in a single layer and cover the top with another sheet of paper towel before sealing the container with a tight-fitting lid.
 Pro-tip: The paper towels will absorb the excess moisture from the muffins and allow them to stay fresher for longer.

 Lining your storage container: Since the lemon muffins will release moisture during storage, it is important to line both the bottom of the container and the top of the muffins with paper towels.
 The paper will absorb the excess moisture from the muffins and allow them to stay fresher for longer!

-How long will muffins keep?
+How long will a homemade muffin keep?

-Properly stored muffins will last up to 4 days at room temperature.
+Properly stored crumb muffins will last up to 4 days at room temperature.
 To extend the shelf-life of your lemon muffins, store them in the refrigerator.
 Muffins will last in the refrigerator for 7-10 days.
 Alternatively, you can freeze the muffins to even further extend their shelf-life (see directions below).

 These lemon crumb muffins freeze beautifully, making them the perfect treat to have on hand for rainy days or easy breakfasts on the go!